The Movement Art of Puppetry and Performance: the story of The Princess Mermaid

 Musical Director Lisa Sargent and harpist Portia Diwa

 So why this challenging under sea adventure?
 Monique’s kindergartners live by the sea.
 The sea creatures- the crab, the turtle, the dolphins and the whale are familiar to them.
 They are the subjects of the children’s daily conversation.
-To honor this unique place, to challenge her puppeteers with something totally new, while at the same time anchoring the story in the familiar, Monique has brought us this beautiful new story of The Mermaid Princess.
+To honor this unique place, to challenge her puppeteers with something totally new, while at the same time anchoring the story in the familiar, Monique has brought us this beautiful new story of The Princess Mermaid.

 Michael Garrett, theatrical lighting and scene designer, is a founding member of The Magic Lantern Marionette Theater.

 The DVD of The Princess Mermaid is available here.